A “Come-As-You-Are” Production… We’ll meet you there!

 but we want to give you much more:

-On top of a FREE MEAL there will be: FREE CHILDCARE provided by the Children and Youth Ministry Team of Columbia First SDA Church, FREE ENTERTAINMENT from the GIs of Comedy, and a RAFFLE to which ALL proceeds go to the Hidden Wounds Organization.
+On top of a FREE MEAL there will be: FREE CHILDCARE provided by the Children and Youth Ministry Team of Columbia First SDA Church, FREE ENTERTAINMENT from the GIs of Comedy, and a PRIZE DRAWING to which ALL proceeds go to the Hidden Wounds Organization.
 This is a great opportunity to come together with other Veterans and walk away with a better sense of who is in OUR Veteran community.
 Come sit with your Brothers and Sisters In-Arms for a night of celebration to honor YOU – America’s Veterans, for your patriotism, love of country, and willingness to serve and sacrifice for the common good.

 Hidden Wounds is a non-profit organization headquartered in Columbia, South Carolina, whose mission is to help heroes battle the invisible war at home.
 Our mission is to provide peace of mind and comfort for military personnel suffering combat stress injuries such as PTSD, TBI and other psychological postwar challenges.
 We provide immediate and emergency psychological treatment for veterans and military personnel suffering from combat stress injuries until such time as the Veteran’s Administration or the Veteran’s Affairs agencies are prepared to deliver long-term services to our clients through governmental programs.
 Hidden Wounds also seeks to save lives through fundraising efforts that allow Hidden Wounds to provide counseling and act as a liaison between counselors, veterans, and families, and to provide publicity to dispel fear, lower the stigma, and grant the will to overcome emotional and psychological challenges to our military heroes.